collectiveidea/twirp-rails/README.md

 ## Bonus Features

 Outside the Twirp spec, this is some extra magic.
 They might be useful to you, but you can easily ignore them too.

 ### Basic Caching with ETags/If-None-Match Headers

 Like Rails GET actions, Twirp::Rails handlers add [`ETag` headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag) based on the response's content.

-If you have RPCs can be cached, you can have your Twirp clients send an [`If-None-Match` Header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/If-None-Match).
+If you have RPCs that can be cached, you can have your Twirp clients send an [`If-None-Match` Header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/If-None-Match).
 Twirp::Rails will return a `304 Not Modified` HTTP status and not re-send the body if the ETag matches.

 Enable by adding this to an initializer:

 ```ruby
 Rails.application.config.twirp.middleware = [